CIDS-484-Spring-2024/ChatCat-GPT/makemore/README.md

 ### Usage

-The included `names.txt` dataset, as an example, has the most common 32K names takes from [ssa.gov](https://www.ssa.gov/oact/babynames/) for the year 2018.
-It looks like:
+The included `names.txt` dataset, as an example, has over 15,000 cat names I pulled off the website "www.kessels.com"

 ```
 Alchemy